rdsea/iCOMOTSensors/MLUnits/BTSPrediction/README.md

 ### LSTM single series
 This model is
-* applied to a single station for a single parameter (e.g., Room Temperature)
+* applied to a single station for a single parameter (e.g., Load of Power Grid)

 Further trained information can be found in [this paper](https://research.aalto.fi/files/56621517/main.pdf).